andersonopt/website/content/blog/product-release-notes-7-21-20.md

 * Adjusted buildable acreage rounding
 * In parcel search, users must click 'Get Count' if search parameters updated
 * Fixed an issue where saved excel templates were sometimes not exporting data
+* Copy project function allows projects to be copied to other states again.